thomson2132/kelly-ai-scientist-chatbot/README.md

 ## 👨‍💻 Project Author

-Created as a Generative AI course assignment at [Your University].
+Created as a Generative AI course assignment at Digital University Kerala.

 ## 🙏 Acknowledgments